datafeedr/my-custom-code/README.md

 Adds the ability to cloak affiliate links in your [Comparison Sets](https://datafeedr.me/dfrcs).

+### display-last-updated-date-under-buy-button.php

+Displays the date the product was last updated with pricing info.

 ### enable-product-update-feature-flag.php

 Enabled the new Product Update feature flag.
 [Learn more](https://github.com/datafeedr/wordpress-plugins/discussions/5).